Earth Day

 Region(s): All of UK

 Earth Day is celebrated annually on April 22nd to raise awareness of the environmental issues facing our planet and to encourage individuals, schools, businesses and governments around the world to take action to protect the world we live in.
-The theme for Earth Day 2023 is ‘Invest in Our Planet’.
+The focus for Earth Day 2025 is renewable energy under the theme of Our Power, Our Planet.

 Cost: Free.